RomanianExe/docker-image-minimization-pipeline/docs/methodology.md

 than the finding it was originally used to support.

-`traefik-golang`'s compose file declares no build `target:`, so the stage it ships is the Dockerfile's final one: `scratch` plus a 3.56MB static binary.
-Running Slim on top produced **no reduction at all** — identical SBOM component count, identical vulnerability count — and the image grew 6.1% from Slim's own re-packaging overhead.
+`traefik-golang`'s compose file declares no build `target:`, so the stage it ships is the Dockerfile's final one: `scratch` plus a 6.24MB static binary.
+Running Slim on top produced **no reduction at all** — identical SBOM component count, identical vulnerability count — and the normalized image grew by 1,536 bytes (0.02%) from Slim's own re-packaging overhead.
 That is the clean negative result.

 The three `nginx-golang*` entries pin `target: builder` in their compose files, so the image they actually ship is the 123MB build stage, not the scratch one.
-Minimizing what they ship gives **−96.1%, −96.2% and −96.0%** — three near-identical figures on three near-identical applications, which is what a coherent result looks like.
+Minimizing what they ship gives **−97.6%, −97.7% and −97.5%** — three near-identical figures on three near-identical applications, which is what a coherent result looks like.

 ### The correction, and why it is recorded rather than quietly fixed

+The legacy scratch-stage figures in this subsection intentionally retain their original `docker inspect .Size` measurement: they document the historical target-stage mistake, not the current cross-example metric.
+Current result tables use normalized OCI uncompressed layer bytes and must not be compared numerically with those legacy values.

 For most of this project, `nginx-golang-mysql` and `nginx-golang-postgres` were reported here as the second and third confirmations of the negative result (+6.3%, +6.2%, zero component or